-On view in GFS’s West Gallery, Michael Rees: Synthetic Cells presents an unparalleled dialogue between object, perception, and reality.
+On view in GFS’s West Gallery June 2, 2018 — January 10, 2021, Michael Rees: Synthetic Cells presented an unparalleled dialogue between object, perception, and reality.
 Recognized internationally as one of the pioneers of new digital media, Michael Rees has continually pushed the boundaries of sculpture creating thoughtful viewer-to-object encounters.
 There is always a sense of discovery of new materials and technologies across Rees’ oeuvres.
-His newest sculptures challenge the viewer to experience how the boundaries of our physical and digital experiences are converging.
-The exhibition is curated by GFS Chief Curator, Tom Moran.
+These sculptures challenged the viewer to experience how the boundaries of our physical and digital experiences are converging.
+The exhibition was curated by GFS Chief Curator, Tom Moran.

-Michael Rees: Synthetic Cells is funded in part by the Elizabeth Firestone Graham Foundation and the following exhibitions supporters: Gordon and Lulie Gund.
+Michael Rees: Synthetic Cells was funded in part by the Elizabeth Firestone Graham Foundation and the following exhibitions supporters: Gordon and Lulie Gund.